nineflowAmin/daniel-kereama.github.io/council-transcript.md

   <details class="transcript-intro">
     <summary>
       <span class="info-icon">ℹ️</span>
-      <span class="summary-text">About the Living Council</span>
+      <span class="summary-text">About the Nineflow.AI Council</span>
     </summary>
     <div class="intro-content">
-      <h2>What is the Living Council?</h2>
+      <h2>What is the Nineflow.AI Council?</h2>
-      <p>The Living Council is a <strong>multi-agent coordination architecture</strong> that maintains productive disagreement and epistemic diversity in complex decision-making.
+      <p>The Nineflow.AI Council is a <strong>multi-agent coordination architecture</strong> that maintains productive disagreement and epistemic diversity in complex decision-making.
 Unlike systems that collapse to consensus or deadlock in disagreement, the Council preserves distinct perspectives while building toward coherent understanding.</p>

       <p>The architecture consists of <strong>five specialized governance domains</strong>, each with distinct reasoning frameworks and responsibilities:</p>